 ✔ Higher Revenues - Research has proven that people in the UK spend much more on plastic than they do with paper.
 So if you want higher revenue and a boost in your sales volume, don’t waste anymore time without a card machine.

-✔ Increased Credibility - Accepting debit and credit card payments makes any small business seem more professional.
+✔ Increased Credibility - Accepting debit and credit card payments makes any small business seem more professional and provides a better end-to-end shopping experience for your customers.
 Customers who trust your business are more likely to part with their money for your product or service.

 ✔ Time Saving - A quick tap or swipe of a credit card is much more convenient than laboriously counting cash, particularly with the rise in contactless payments.
 With debit and credit cards, the chance of human error when giving change is eliminated too.